SeisSol/SeisSol/Documentation/basic-code-structure.rst

 ============= =============
 Folder        Description
 ============= =============
-Checkpoint    Code related to checkpointing implementation, which allows to restart a simulation after failure.
 Common        Routines which are used in several parts of the code, or are generic enough to not fit anywhere else.
 Equations     Model-specific code.
 Geometry      Everything related to reading tetrahedral meshes and setting up geometry information.